 This would include steady runs, long runs, tempo runs, progression runs, and long interval sessions.

-Furthermore, I think that the Velocity NITRO will serve you well as a commuter shoe, that is to say, you could easily run to your local track or dirt road as a warm-up and then run the entire workout in the shoe as well.
+Furthermore, I think that the Velocity NITRO will serve you well as a commuter or stability shoe, that is to say, you could easily run to your local track or dirt road as a warm-up and then run the entire workout in the shoe as well.